vmstio/docs/content/rules/process.md

 ### Extremism

 We have a zero tolerance policy for violations of our bigotry or extremism policies.
-If you find users posting openly hateful content you are authorized to immediately suspend the user’s account.
+If you find users posting openly hateful content, you are authorized to immediately suspend the user’s account.

 If the account has just signed up or their time on the server has only been used for such content, reach out to an Administrator for immediate deletion of the account profile.